Enter your ZIP to find local pros.

 What Marvin Offers

 Marvin offers a full suite of window types to meet the needs of both modern and traditional homes.
-Their collection includes:
+Rather than focusing on entry-level vinyl production, Marvin specializes in premium fiberglass and wood window systems built for durability, energy efficiency, and custom design applications.

-• Awning Windows: Hinged at the top and open outward, perfect for use in damp or rainy climates.
+• Awning Windows: Hinged at the top and designed to open outward, awning windows provide ventilation even during light rain and work well in bathrooms or basements.

-• Bay and Bow Windows: Combine multiple window panels that extend outward to increase interior space and natural light.
+• Bay and Bow Windows: Multi-panel projection windows that extend outward from the home, increasing interior space and natural light while creating architectural dimension.

-• Double-Hung Windows: Traditional style with two operable sashes, ideal for multi-story homes and easy cleaning.
+• Double-Hung Windows: Traditional vertically sliding windows with two operable sashes, making them ideal for multi-story homes and easier cleaning from inside.

 All Marvin window types can be paired with advanced glass and frame options to maximize performance, aesthetics, and energy efficiency.